 How to get it right: successful explainer videos focus on one, and only one, idea.
 They then break it down in an order that makes sense to a layperson, as clearly as possible.
 There are different styles of explainer videos that are better suited to different topics too.
 Yum Yum has a good 101 video to help you pick a style that suits your business.

-And for some creative bad-assery, we also admire this one from American website specialists, Agent Fire:
+For some creative bad-assery, we admire this one from American website specialists, Agent Fire: